 Incubator models vary, so follow the settings suggested in your incubator manual.
 Most bird incubators work.
 We are very happy with ours from www.fieger.ch.

 If you have automatic turning (and who doesn't), do another half turn every day.
 We also "cool" by removing the eggs from the incubator for 20-40 minutes a day (or ‘precisely as much time as it takes to have a shower and get dressed for work’) from day 12 to day 26.
-Humidity is another contentious topic.
+Humidity depends a little on your natural conditions.
 We usually run our incubator at about 60% humidity by putting two small bowls of water in up to day 26, when we put another bowl in and start misting in preparation for hatch.
 In damp climates such as the UK, people seem to have better success running the incubator as dry as possible for geese, with no water at all.
 Goose eggs often do not lose enough moisture during incubation, resulting in large "floppy" goslings which take a day or so to get up and running, and high dead-in-shell rates.

 Q. What other ways are there to incubate eggs?

 A large broody chicken or duck can also hatch goose eggs.

 Q. How do I tell if the eggs are developing?

 After about 7 days of incubation, you can use a candler - a very bright light - in a dark room to see if they are fertile.
 You should see a tracery of blood vessels at 7 days, a moving mass up to about 20 days, then the egg should "go dark" except for the air space, as the growing embryo blocks the light.
 After they go dark, they become more difficult to monitor, though if you set them on a flat surface you may see them wobble as the embryo moves.

 Q. The eggs in a nest are not hatching, but the goose keeps sitting on the nest.
 What should I do?